1894 Liechtenstein general election

-General elections were held in Liechtenstein in March and April 1894.
+General elections were held in Liechtenstein on 16 and 17 May 1894.

 Electors

 Electors were selected through elections that were held between 4 and 9 May.
 Each municipality had two electors for every 100 inhabitants.

 Results

 The election of Oberland's Landtag members and substitutes was held on 16 May in Vaduz.
 Of Oberland's 118 electors, 114 were present.
 Oberland elected seven Landtag members and three substitutes.

 The election of Unterland's Landtag members and substitutes was held on 17 May in Mauren.
 Of Unterland's 74 electors, 73 were present.
 Unterland elected five Landtag members and two substitutes.